africaunitebch/docs.africaunite/the-team/founding-team.md

 ![](../.gitbook/assets/Chibu.jpg)

 Chibuoke is a dedicated supporter of Bitcoin Cash and the sidechain.
 A Nigerian seen as a role model in onboarding people to Bitcoin Cash in Africa.
-He hopes to be called the Bitcoin Cash Jesus of Africa.
 He’s a trained geologist, creative thinker , skilled in marketing and promotions and uphold integrity.
 He believes Africa needs a positive invasion (mass adoption of BCH).

 ![](../.gitbook/assets/InvalidCast.jpg)